dask-contrib/dask-sql/docs/source/sql/ml.rst

 dask dataframes.

-    * if you are training on relatively small amounts of data but predicting on large data samples (and you are not using a model build for usage with dask from the dask-ml package), you might want to set ``wrap_predict`` to True.
+    * if you are training on relatively small amounts of data but predicting on large data samples, you might want to set ``wrap_predict`` to True.
       With this option, model interference will be parallelized/distributed.
     * If you are training on large amounts of data, you can try setting wrap_fit to True.
 This will do the same on the training step, but works only on